 The AB1424 Form, jointly developed by NAMI SCC and the County of Santa Clara for use by family members in providing mental health information to authorities when their loved one is held involuntarily, can be completed and given to either:

-• If you are going to court, to the Public Defender/private attorney, District Attorney and/or Presiding Judge.
+- If you are going to court, to the Public Defender/private attorney, District Attorney and/or Presiding Judge (Note:Usually, you give the forms to court bailiff to distribute in court).

 Mental health screening services are provided to the following inmate patients:

-• Patients in crisis are seen immediately and other patients are seen in as timely a fashion as possible.
+- Inmates in crisis are seen immediately and other Inmates are seen in as timely a fashion as possible.

 Mental health services include: